 - 1. Off-Street Parking: For buildings fronting on the corridor, off-street surface parking shall be located primarily to the rear of the building it serves.
 Side yard parking is permissible and shall occupy no more than 45 percent of the principle corridor frontage line.
-The following shall also apply: - a.
-Where dimensions or topographical constraints of existing parcels restrict the location of off-street parking to the rear of the building it serves, the restrictions on side yard parking may be modified, on a case-by-case basis, by the Administrator; - b.
+The following shall also apply: - Side yard parking shall not be placed in an established side yard abutting an intersecting street; - b.
+Where dimensions or topographical constraints of existing parcels restrict the location of off-street parking to the rear of the building it serves, the restrictions on side yard parking may be modified, on a case-by-case basis, by the Administrator; - c.
 Uninterrupted areas of parking areas shall be limited in size.
-Parking areas with more than 20 space[s] shall be broken by buildings and/or landscape features as outlined in Section 4.3.2.K.6; and - c.
+Parking areas with more than 20 space[s] shall be broken by buildings and/or landscape features as outlined in Section 4.3.2.K.6; and - d.
 Parking areas shall be designed to allow pedestrians to safely move from their vehicles to the building. - 2.
 On-Street Parking: On-street parking is not permitted on the corridor or other street.
-On-street parking is permitted on private streets within a retail commercial development where adequate space for parking and maneuvering is provided outside of travel lanes.
+Onstreet parking is permitted on private streets within a retail commercial development where adequate space for parking and maneuvering is provided outside of travel lanes.
 On-street parking shall comply with the requirements set forth in the latest edition of the South Carolina Department of Transportation (SCDOT) Access and Roadside Management Standards (ARMS) Manual. - 3.
 Parking Count and Dimension Requirements: The number of parking spaces required and required parking space dimensions shall comply with the provisions set forth in Chapter 7 of the UDO. - 4.
 Off-Street Loading and Unloading Areas: Off-street loading and unloading areas shall comply with the provisions set forth in Chapter 7 and shall be screened from view from all residential use districts and public rights-of-way using an opaque screen.